General enquiries: 0800 326 5559

 These withdrawal symptoms usually pass in a few weeks, although some can linger for months after you last use cannabis.

-Cannabis rehab involves various forms of therapy treatment, including cognitive behavioural therapy (CBT) for developing healthier thought patterns and motivational interviewing, which can help you determine your goals and reasons for recovery.
+Cannabis rehab involves various forms of therapy treatment, including Cognitive Behavioural Therapy (CBT) for developing healthier thought patterns and Motivational Interviewing (MI), which can help you determine your goals and reasons for recovery.

 Please call our 24-Hour Helpline:0800 326 5559

-What is a dual diagnosis, and why is it important?
+What is a dual diagnosis and why is it important during addiction treatment?

 a man looking depressed holding his head